-Open Space Planning recommends payment in lieu of conveyance of parkland for the proposed development.
-Conveyance of parkland isn't recommended for the subject development due to the size of the property.
+Park and Trail Development staff recommend payment in lieu of conveyance of parkland for the proposed development.
+Conveyance of parkland is not recommended for the subject development due to the size of the property.

-Payment in lieu of Parkland will be required for this development in accordance with City of Guelph Official Plan Policy 7.3.5.6 and the City of Guelph Parkland Dedication By-law (2019)-20366 as amended by By-law (2019) 20380 or any successor thereof.
+Payment in lieu of parkland conveyance will be required for this development in accordance with the Planning Act s.42, City of Guelph Official Plan Policy 7.3.5.6, and the City of Guelph Parkland Dedication By-law (2022)-20717 or any successor thereof.

-Section 17.(c) of By-law (2019)-20366 states that the rate will be the greater of: The equivalent of Market Value of 1 hectare per 500 dwelling units; or 5% of the total Market Value of the Land.
+In accordance with the Planning Act s.42, the rate will be the greater of the equivalent of Market Value of 1 hectare per 1000 dwelling units; or 5% of the total Market Value of the Land.